PROGRAM DATES: May 6 - June 16, 2018

 Lunch while in Cortona and on field trips will be on your own.
 In Cortona, there are many options for an inexpensive quick lunch at local grocery stores and bars, as well as numerous full-service restaurants.
 For lunch, sandwiches are available at most bars and grocery stores in town.
 A "toast" in Italy is a grilled ham and cheese sandwich, and most bars will offer other choices as well.
 Any of the grocery stores in town will prepare a sandwich made to your specifications or you can buy your own fruit, cheese and bread.
 The range of restaurants in Cortona varies from first-class full menu restaurants to more inexpensive places where you can order a pizza or a plate of pasta.
 If you would like to go to a full-service restaurant for lunch, the prices will generally be higher and you will pay for service.
 A cover charge is automatically added to your bill and you are also expected to tip your waiter.
 Sitting down in a restaurant means possible waiting times, as food in Italy is cooked only after you order it.
 In Cortona, smaller family-run restaurants are usually fairly inexpensive and provide an opportunity to make friends with the Cortonese.

 Evening meals are provided by your host family 4 nights per week.

-The basic cost of the program is estimated at $5,435.
-Tuition is not included in this cost.
+Tuition is not included in the program cost.
 See bursar.uga.edu for tuition rates.
 The cost of the program includes:

 - Program Deposit (due after acceptance to program) - applied towards total program cost